mujokodatadog/microservices-demo-multiarch/README.md

 Monitor your Swagstore application with Datadog for APM, logging, and infrastructure metrics.

+**⚠️ IMPORTANT - Deployment Order:**
+You MUST install and configure Datadog BEFORE deploying your application.
+If the application starts before Datadog is ready, the Admission Controller cannot inject the necessary environment variables, and you won't see traces or proper logs.
+If you've already deployed the app, you'll need to restart the pods after Datadog is configured (see Step 6).

 ### Prerequisites

 - Active Datadog account (sign up at [datadoghq.com](https://www.datadoghq.com))